-A few weeks ago, I blogged about a bogus company making bogus calls to people with (and without) tax problems.
+A few weeks ago, I blogged about a bogus company making scam IRS calls to people with (and without) tax problems.

-And the IRS, below, just recently published some guidance about some of the tricks the scammers have been using, including spoofing real IRS and local police department phone numbers to appear on recipient’s caller IDs.
+And the IRS, below, just recently published some guidance about some of the tricks the scammers have been using, including spoofing real IRS and local police department phone numbers to appear on recipient’s caller IDs when they make their scam IRS calls.

-But before I get to that, our own clients have been getting these calls and we’ve been warning them they might.
+But before I get to that, our own clients have been getting these scam IRS calls and we’ve been warning them that they might.

 So this story comes from one of our clients who decided to get a little creative.